 The Ipswich River Watershed is a biker’s paradise.
 A quintessentially New England landscape of scenic byways lined with stone walls, forests, meadows, swamps, bogs, ponds and streams.
 Part of it all is the Ipswich River, the waterway which is interconnected to every natural and human community you’ll pedal past.

-You might expect the Ipswich River Watershed to be flat – and you might be wrong!
-The watershed’s landscape is dotted with elongated glacial hills called drumlins, interspersed among low-land features.
-The drumlins are not high – the highest is 420 feet – but they can be steep, and will provide a good challenge for those biking muscles!
-So while you won’t find hill climbs miles in length, flat terrain is the exception in the Ipswich River Watershed.
+The Ipswich River watershed’s landscape is dotted with elongated glacial hills called drumlins, interspersed among low-land features.
+The drumlins are not high – the highest is 420 feet – but they can be steep.
+So while you won’t find miles high hills, flat terrain is the exception in the Ipswich River Watershed.
+A good challenge for those biking muscles!

 2. Andover – North Andover – Middleton Loop